zamfofex/dummyette/examples/lichess.md

 Note, however, that there is a bit of an assymmetry between those functions. `lichess.declineChallenges(reason)` will return `undefined`, whereas `lichess.acceptChallenges()` will return a `LiveStream` of the games that originated from accepting those challenges.

-Something worth noting is that once we establish the connection with lichess, there might already be ongoing games (e.g. because a previous connection was interrupted before they finished).
+Something worth noting is that once we establish the connection with Lichess, there might already be ongoing games (e.g. because a previous connection was interrupted before they finished).
 You can use the `lichess.getGameIDs()` function to get a promise that resolves to the id of all ongoing games, and `lichess.getGames()` to get a promise that resolves to an array of all games.
 Note that they will also include ongoing games started on this connection.

 Note that the `lichess.getGames()` function can be expensive, because it’ll start listening for moves on every ongoing games, so you should be careful when using it.